espressif/developer-portal/content/workshops/flowcode/05-i2c-expansion/_index.md

-# 5 - I2C expansion
+---
+title: "Flowcode - M5 Stack Dial Workshop - I2C Expansion"
+date: 2024-12-10
+authors:
+    - john-dobson
+---

 In this section we are going to read a sensor value using the I2C connection on the M5 Stack Dial.